sreekmtl/mapcompare/README.md

 Web application for comparing web map layers.
 This application compares web maps and produce comparison metrices.

 ## Warning !
-Read the docs before proceeding
+Read the docs before proceeding.
+Install Node.js on your system to build or make any changes to the app.
+Use your own API keys, If keys are not prsent in /src/mapOperations/keys.js .

-## To Run,
+## To Run
+Open the terminal, then:

-1. git clone repo
+>git clone repo
+>npm run serve

+## To Build
+Open the terminal, make the changes you want, then:

-2. npm install
+>npm install
-3. npx webpack --config webpack.config.js
+>npm run bundle